 To determine the best file format for printing, you should initially assess the needs of your project and then decide which format would be most suited to those needs.

-Here at B&B Press, we always try to make it easier for our customers.
-That’s why we’ve created a brilliant print guide to advise and inspire you through each stage of developing your print.
+We’ve also created a brilliant print guide to advise and inspire you through each stage of developing your print.

 For more tips on preparing artwork for print, contact an expert printing professional like B&B Press or download our ‘Guide to Creating Brilliant Print’ below.